sonic-net/SONiC/doc/platform_api/CMIS_Diagnostic_Monitoring_Overview_in_SONiC.md

 - `TRANSCEIVER_VDM_CURRENT_SAMPLE`: Stores VDM sample data.
 - `TRANSCEIVER_VDM_THRESHOLD`: Contains threshold values for VDM parameters.
 - `TRANSCEIVER_VDM_HALARM_THRESHOLD`: Stores the high alarm threshold values for the VDM data.
-- `TRANSCEIVER_VDM_LALARM_THRESHOLD`: Stores the high alarm threshold values for the VDM data.
+- `TRANSCEIVER_VDM_LALARM_THRESHOLD`: Stores the low alarm threshold values for the VDM data.
 - `TRANSCEIVER_VDM_HWARN_THRESHOLD`: Stores the high warning threshold values for the VDM data.
-- `TRANSCEIVER_VDM_LWARN_THRESHOLD`: Stores the high warning threshold values for the VDM data.
+- `TRANSCEIVER_VDM_LWARN_THRESHOLD`: Stores the low warning threshold values for the VDM data.
 - `TRANSCEIVER_VDM_HALARM_FLAG`: Stores the high alarm flag for the VDM data.
 - `TRANSCEIVER_VDM_LALARM_FLAG`: Stores the low alarm flag for the VDM data.
 - `TRANSCEIVER_VDM_HWARN_FLAG`: Stores the high warning flag for the VDM data.
 - `TRANSCEIVER_VDM_LWARN_FLAG`: Stores the low warning flag for the VDM data.
-- `TRANSCEIVER_VDM_HALARM_FLAG_CHANGE_COUNT`: Keeps a count of how many times each VDM flag has changed for high alarm flags.
+- `TRANSCEIVER_VDM_HALARM_FLAG_CHANGE_COUNT`: Keeps a count of how many times each VDM high alarm flag has changed.
-- `TRANSCEIVER_VDM_LALARM_FLAG_CHANGE_COUNT`: Keeps a count of how many times each VDM flag has changed for low alarm flags.
+- `TRANSCEIVER_VDM_LALARM_FLAG_CHANGE_COUNT`: Keeps a count of how many times each VDM low alarm flag has changed.
-- `TRANSCEIVER_VDM_HWARN_FLAG_CHANGE_COUNT`: Keeps a count of how many times each VDM flag has changed for high warning flags.
+- `TRANSCEIVER_VDM_HWARN_FLAG_CHANGE_COUNT`: Keeps a count of how many times each VDM high warning flag has changed.
-- `TRANSCEIVER_VDM_LWARN_FLAG_CHANGE_COUNT`: Keeps a count of how many times each VDM flag has changed for low warning flags.
+- `TRANSCEIVER_VDM_LWARN_FLAG_CHANGE_COUNT`: Keeps a count of how many times each VDM low warning flag has changed.
 - `TRANSCEIVER_VDM_HALARM_SET_TIME`: Records the timestamp when each VDM high alarm flag was set.
 - `TRANSCEIVER_VDM_LALARM_SET_TIME`: Records the timestamp when each VDM low alarm flag was set.
 - `TRANSCEIVER_VDM_HWARN_SET_TIME`: Records the timestamp when each VDM high warning flag was set.
 - `TRANSCEIVER_VDM_LWARN_SET_TIME`: Records the timestamp when each VDM low warning flag was set.
-- `TRANSCEIVER_VDM_HALM_CLEAR_TIME`: Records the timestamp when each VDM high alarm flag was cleared.
+- `TRANSCEIVER_VDM_HALARM_CLEAR_TIME`: Records the timestamp when each VDM high alarm flag was cleared.
-- `TRANSCEIVER_VDM_LALM_CLEAR_TIME`: Records the timestamp when each VDM low alarm flag was cleared.
+- `TRANSCEIVER_VDM_LALARM_CLEAR_TIME`: Records the timestamp when each VDM low alarm flag was cleared.
 - `TRANSCEIVER_VDM_HWARN_CLEAR_TIME`: Records the timestamp when each VDM high warning flag was cleared.
 - `TRANSCEIVER_VDM_LWARN_CLEAR_TIME`: Records the timestamp when each VDM low warning flag was cleared.
-- `TRANSCEIVER_STATUS`: Stores the status data of the transceivers.
+- `TRANSCEIVER_STATUS`: Stores the module and datapath state data along with various flags related to it.
+Also stores various Tx and Rx related flags.
 - `TRANSCEIVER_STATUS_FLAG_CHANGE_COUNT`: Stores the count of times the transceiver status flag has changed.
 - `TRANSCEIVER_STATUS_FLAG_SET_TIME`: Records the timestamp when the transceiver status flag was set.
 - `TRANSCEIVER_STATUS_FLAG_CLEAR_TIME`: Records the timestamp when the transceiver status flag was cleared.